hughjonesd/huxtable/cran-comments.md

 A note about undeclared namespaces.
 This is a false positive: R6 and xml2 are indeed used.

-Github fails to build one vignette.
-Debugging is hard.

-On win-builder, Appveyor and locally OK.
+On Github, win-builder, Appveyor and locally: OK.

-rhub is OK on windows, but failed to complete check in 2 hours for linux.

 ## revdepcheck results